 3.5.
-Registration and Enrolment
+Enrolment

 - 3.5.1 Enrolment with the University is a two-stage process.
-Details of the processes will be provided to you before you start your course. - 3.5.2 You are required to Register and Enrol with the University before you start your course and to re-Enrol as required by the University (normally annually).
+Details of the processes will be provided to you before you start your course. - 3.5.2 You are required to Register and Enrol with the University before you start your course and to re-Enrol as required by the University (normally annually). - 3.5.3 You cannot be considered for, or awarded, academic credit from a University of Winchester course if you are not formally enrolled on that course at the University.